MobilityData/gtfs-validator/web/service/README.md

 Once this is completed, the server can be started by running `./gradlew bootRun` in the root of the project.

+**Note**: The `web/service/src/test/resources/web-based-gtfs-validator.json` contains a valid primary key, but it is not tied to a valid Google Cloud Service Account.

 ### Start the client (from the `web/client` directory):

 ```bash